The Trainee Paper Award recognizes leading trainee authors on research papers of exceptional quality and impact.

 The BSC recognizes the achievements of undergraduate, graduate, and postdoctoral trainees in biophysics through the Trainee Paper Award (TPA).
-Recipients are current or recent undergraduate or graduate students, or postdoctoral fellows at a Canadian University, who are leading authors on a research paper of an exceptional quality, originality, and impact in any subfield of biophysics.
+Recipients are current or recent undergraduate, graduate, or postdoc at a Canadian University, who are leading authors on a research paper of an exceptional quality, originality, and impact in any subfield of biophysics.

 “Huntington S421 phosphorylation increases kinesin and dynein engagement on early endosomes and lysosomes”